a2stuff/a2d/res/notes/testplan.md

     * Select volume icon, select DA from Apple menu.
 Verify nothing happens.
     * Select Electric Duet file icon, select DA from Apple menu.
 Verify music is played.

-* Configure a device multiple drives connected to a Smartport controller on a higher slot, a single drive connected to a Smartport controller in a lower slot.
-Launch DeskTop, run the This Apple DA.
-Verify that the name on the lower slot doesn't have an extra character at the end.

-* Run on Laser 128.
-Launch DeskTop.
-Copy a file to Ram5.
-Launch This Apple DA, close it.
-Verify that the file is still present on Ram5.
+# Desk Accessories

+## Control Panel

 * Launch DeskTop.
-Apple > Puzzle.
-Verify that the puzzle does not show as scrambled until the mouse button or a key is pressed.
-Repeat and verify that the puzzle is scrambled differently each time.

-* Configure a system with a RAMCard.
-Launch DeskTop, ensure it copies itself to RAMCard.
-Ensure BASIC.SYSTEM is present on the boot volume.
-Launch DeskTop.
-Open a window.
-Apple > Run Basic Here.
-Verify that BASIC.SYSTEM starts.

-* Configure a system without a RAMCard.
-Launch DeskTop.
-Verify that the volume containing DeskTop appears in the top right corner of the desktop.
-File > Copy To....
-Verify that the volume containing DeskTop is the first disk shown.
-* Configure a system with a RAMCard, and set DeskTop to copy itself to the RAMCard on startup.
-Launch DeskTop.
-Verify that the non-RAMCard volume containing DeskTop appears in the top right corner of the desktop.
-File > Copy To....
-Verify that the non-RAMCard volume containing DeskTop is the first disk shown.
-From within DeskTop, launch another app e.g. Basic.system.
-Eject the DeskTop volume.
-Exit the app back to DeskTop.
-Verify that the remaining volumes appear in default order.
-* Configure a system with a RAMCard, and set DeskTop to not copy itself to the RAMCard on startup.
-Launch DeskTop.
-Verify that the non-RAMCard volume containing DeskTop appears in the top right corner of the desktop.
-File > Copy To....
-Verify that the non-RAMCard volume containing DeskTop is the first disk shown.
+Open the Control Panel DA.
+Use the pattern editor to create a custom pattern, then click the desktop preview to apply it.
+Close the DA.
+Open the Control Panel DA.
+Click the right arrow above the desktop preview.
+Verify that the default checkerboard pattern is shown.

+* Launch DeskTop, invoke Control Panel DA.
+Under Mouse Tracking, toggle Slow and Fast.
+Verify that the mouse cursor doesn't warp to a new position, and that the mouse cursor doesn't flash briefly on the left edge of the screen.

 * Open the Control Panel DA.
 Eject the startup volume.
 Close the DA without changing any settings.
 Verify that you are not prompted to save.
 * Open the Control Panel DA.
 Eject the startup volume.
 Modify a setting and close the DA.
 Verify that you are prompted to save.

+## Startup Options

 * Open the Startup Options DA.
 Eject the startup volume.
 Close the DA without changing any settings.
 Verify that you are not prompted to save.
 * Open the Startup Options DA.
 Eject the startup volume.
 Modify a setting and close the DA.
 Verify that you are prompted to save.

-* Load DeskTop.
-Ensure that every ProDOS device is online and represented by an icon.
-Open a volume window.
-Create a folder.
-Open the folder window, and close the volume window.
-Apple > Run Basic Here.
-Run a program such as `10 FOR I = 1 to 127-14 : ?CHR$(4);"SAVE F";I : NEXT` to create as many files as possible while keeping the total icon count to 127. `BYE` to return to DeskTop.
-Apple > Sort Directory.
-Make sure all the files are sorted lexicographically (e.g. F1, F10, F100, F101, ...)
+## Calculator

+* Run Apple > Calculator.
+Drag Calculator window over a volume icon.
+Then drag calculator to the bottom of the screen so that only the title bar is visible.
+Verify that volume icon redraws properly.

+* Run Apple > Calculator.
+Drag Calculator window to bottom of screen so only title bar is visible.
+Type numbers on the keyboard.
+Verify no numbers are painted on screen.
+Drag window back up.
+Verify the typed numbers were input.

 Repeat for Calculator and Sci.Calc:
 * With an English build, run the DA.
 Verify that '.' appears as the decimal separator in calculation results and that '.' when typed functions as a decimal separator.
 * With an Italian build, run the DA.
 Verify that ',' appears as the decimal separator in calculation result and that ',' when typed functions as a decimal separator.
 Verify that when '.' is typed, ',' appears.
 * Enter '1' '/' '2' '='.
 Verify that the result has a 0 before the decimal (i.e. "0.5").
 * Enter '0' '-' '.'
 '5' '='.
 Verify that the result has a 0 before the decimal (i.e. "-0.5").

+## Date & Time

+* Configure a system with a realtime clock.
+Launch DeskTop.
+Run the Date and Time desk accessory.
+Press Escape key.
+Verify the desk accessory exits.
+Repeat with the Return key.

+* Run DeskTop on a system without a system clock.
+Run Apple > Control Panels > Date and Time.
+Set date.
+Reboot system, and re-run DeskTop.
+Create a new folder.
+Use File > Get Info.
+Verify that the date was saved/restored.

+* On a system with a system clock, invoke Apple > Control Panels > Date and Time.
+Verify that the date and time are read-only.

+* Configure a system with a realtime clock.
+Launch DeskTop.
+Run the Date and Time DA, and change the setting to 12 hour.
+Verify that the time is shown as 12-hour, and if less than 10 is displayed without a leading 0.
+* Configure a system with a realtime clock.
+Launch DeskTop.
+Run the Date and Time DA, and change the setting to 24 hour.
+Verify that the time is shown as 24-hour, and if less than 10 is displayed with a leading 0.
+* Configure a system without a realtime clock.
+Launch DeskTop.
+Run the Date and Time DA, and change the setting to 12 hour.
+Verify that the time is shown as 12-hour, and if less than 10 is displayed without a leading 0.
+Use the Right Arrow and Left Arrow keys and the mouse, and verify that the AM/PM field is selectable.
+Select the AM/PM field.
+Use the up and down arrow keys and the arrow buttons, and verify that the field toggles.
+Select the hours field.
+Use the up and down arrow keys and the arrow buttons, and verify that the field cycles from 1 through 12.
+* Configure a system without a realtime clock.
+Launch DeskTop.
+Run the Date and Time DA, and change the setting to 24 hour.
+Verify that the time is shown as 24-hour, and if less than 10 is displayed with a leading 0.
+Use the Right Arrow and Left Arrow keys and the mouse, and verify that the AM/PM field is not selectable.
+Use the up and down arrow keys and the arrow buttons, and verify that the field cycles from 0 through 23.
+* Configure a system without a realtime clock.
+Launch DeskTop.
+Run the Date and Time DA.
+Change the month and year, and verify that the day range is clamped to 28, 29, 30 or 31 as appropriate, including for leap years.
+* Configure a system without a realtime clock.
+Launch DeskTop.
+Run the Date and Time DA.
+Click on the up/down arrows.
+Verify that they invert correctly when the button is down.

+## Calendar

+* Configure a system with a realtime clock.
+Launch DeskTop.
+Run the Calendar DA.
+Verify that it starts up showing the current month and year correctly.
+* Configure a system without a realtime clock.
+Launch DeskTop.
+Run the Calendar DA.
+Verify that it starts up showing the build's release month and year correctly.

+## Sort Directory

+* Open a folder containing a folder.
+Open the folder by double-clicking.
+Apple > Sort Directory.
+Verify that files are sorted by type/name.

+* Load DeskTop.
+Ensure that every ProDOS device is online and represented by an icon.
+Open a volume window.
+Create a folder.
+Open the folder window, and close the volume window.
+Apple > Run Basic Here.
+Run a program such as `10 FOR I = 1 to 127-14 : ?CHR$(4);"SAVE F";I : NEXT` to create as many files as possible while keeping the total icon count to 127. `BYE` to return to DeskTop.
+Apple > Sort Directory.
+Make sure all the files are sorted lexicographically (e.g. F1, F10, F100, F101, ...)

+## Key Caps

+* Launch DeskTop.
+Run Apple > Key Caps desk accessory.
+Turn Caps Lock off.
+Hold Apple (either one) and press the Q key.
+Verify the desk accessory exits.

+## Screen Savers

+* Launch DeskTop.
+Apple > Screen Savers.
+Select Melt.
+File > Open (or Apple+O).
+Click to exit.
+Press Apple+Down.
+Click to exit.
+Verify that the File menu is not highlighted.
+* Configure a system with a realtime clock.
+Launch DeskTop.
+Apple > Screen Savers.
+Run a screen saver that uses the full graphics screen and conceals the menu (Flying Toasters or Melt).
+Exit it.
+Verify that the menu bar clock reappears immediately.

+* Launch DeskTop.
+Apple > Screen Savers.
+Run Matrix.
+Click the mouse button.
+Verify that the screen saver exits.
+Run Matrix.
+Press a key.
+Verify that the screen saver exits.

+## About This Apple

+* Configure a system with a Mockingboard and a Zip Chip, with acceleration enabled (MAME works).
+Launch DeskTop.
+Run the This Apple DA.
+Verify that the Mockingboard is detected.

+* Configure a device multiple drives connected to a Smartport controller on a higher slot, a single drive connected to a Smartport controller in a lower slot.
+Launch DeskTop, run the This Apple DA.
+Verify that the name on the lower slot doesn't have an extra character at the end.

+* Run on Laser 128.
+Launch DeskTop.
+Copy a file to Ram5.
+Launch This Apple DA, close it.
+Verify that the file is still present on Ram5.

+## System Speed

+* Run System Speed DA.
+Click Normal then click OK.
+Verify DeskTop does not lock up.
+* Run System Speed DA.
+Click Fast then click OK.
+Verify DeskTop does not lock up.
+* Run DeskTop on a IIc.
+Launch Control Panel > System Speed.
+Click Normal and Fast.
+Verify that display does not switch from DHR to HR.

+## Puzzle

+* Launch DeskTop.
+Apple > Puzzle.
+Verify that the puzzle does not show as scrambled until the mouse button or a key is pressed.
+Repeat and verify that the puzzle is scrambled differently each time.

+## Run Basic Here

+* Configure a system with a RAMCard.
+Launch DeskTop, ensure it copies itself to RAMCard.
+Ensure BASIC.SYSTEM is present on the boot volume.
+Launch DeskTop.
+Open a window.
+Apple > Run Basic Here.
+Verify that BASIC.SYSTEM starts.

 ## Joystick